 The richness of the resulting book is directly related to what you contribute.
 As you’ll see in these samples from previous books, alumni have used this opportunity to share a broad variety of life experiences and to pay tribute to enduring Ephriendships.

 Check out the '96 online Class Book and create your page today!
-The digital online book is available to everyone in '96 but you need to have received an email with a personal invite to access it.
-Information about the book was mailed and emailed to you in November 2020.
-If you can't find the mailed packet or email and would like to participate in the book, or if you have questions about creating your page, please contact Conny Isby in the 25th Reunion Program at [email protected].
+The digital online book is available to everyone in '96.
+If you would like to participate in the book, or if you have questions about creating your page, please contact Conny Isby in the 25th Reunion Program at [email protected].

-In addition to entries from classmates, the printed book will have pictures from your time at Williams so pull out your old Williams photos from the '90s - we want to see those!
-The printed book will also include a special In Memory section of tributes to classmates who have passed away – Kelly Beard, Jay Edwards, Nathaniel Gerhart, Matthew Godrick, Andy Kitchen, Nate Lowe, William Meadors, Matt Stauffer, Katie Birrell Utley, Jerome Williams and Amy Woodward.
+In addition to entries from classmates, the online and printed books have pictures from your time at William and also include a special In Memory section of tributes to classmates who have passed away – Kelly Beard, Jay Edwards, Nathaniel Gerhart, Matthew Godrick, Andy Kitchen, Nate Lowe, William Meadors, Matt Stauffer, Katie Birrell Utley, Jerome Williams and Amy Woodward.
 To give you some ideas for what you might want to include in the In Memory tributes, you can see examples from prior 25th Reunion classes here.

 For more information on how to participate in the ’96 Reunion Class Book, please take a look at the Guidelines for ’96 reunion book submissions.